-These quick and easy Lettuce Wraps filled with a Thai inspired ground turkey filling couldn't be more delicious.
+These quick and easy Thai Lettuce Wraps filled with a Thai-inspired ground turkey filling couldn't be more delicious.
 The homemade sweet and spicy sauce adds so much flavor to the ground turkey and it all comes wrapped up in a fresh piece of butter lettuce with all the crunchy veggie toppings.
 It's healthy, full of flavor, and tastes like takeout.

 How to make Thai Turkey Lettuce Wraps?